ccattuto/verilog-uart/README.md

 This is originally based on [verilog-uart](https://github.com/hell03end/verilog-uart), which doesn't work.
 It fixes several issues with the transmit and receive code, adds majority voting for bit sampling, and introduces valid/ready signals for control.
 It was synthesized using [Yosys](https://github.com/YosysHQ/yosys) and successfully tested on an FPGA (up to 115200 baud driven by a 48 MHz clock, both transmit and receive.)

 It assumes 8 data bits, 1 start bit, 1 stop bit, and no parity.
-The receiver uses 16x oversampling and majority voting over 3 consecutive samples.
+The receiver uses 16x oversampling, majority voting over 3 consecutive samples and double buffering of the received byte.
 The transmit and receive modules are separate and can be used independently.

 ## UART Transmitter